anamba/multidb/README.md

 ##Get Started With MultiDB

-Install the gem:
+Add it to your Gemfile:

+    gem 'multidb', '~> 3.2.0'  # note: MultiDB 3.2 works with Rails 3.2

+Or install by hand:

     gem install multidb

-Or add it to your Gemfile:

-    gem 'multidb'

 Then have your Organization class inherit from MultiDB::Organization.
 This gets you: